 The City of Tarragona Today

 Tarragona, A Great Port City in the Mediterranean

 The Roman Ruins of Tarraco

-Tarraco as a Roman city and capital of the Roman province, Hispania, became much more than just a port or a legionary camp.
-Because of its wheat, wine and olive oil, merchants and traders came and, in a very short time, a city grows that boasts a Forum, Theatre and Temples. and a Circus.
-We are the happy inheritors of the Scipio brothers' efforts and as you walk through the ruins, it is impossible not to be impressed by the scale of their vision.
+Tarraco, a Roman city and capital of the Roman province, Hispania, became much more than just a port or a legionary camp.
+Because of its wheat, wine and olive oil, merchants and traders came and, in a short time, a city grows that boasts a Forum, Theatre and Temples, and a Circus.
+We are the happy inheritors of the Scipio brothers' efforts, and as you walk through the ruins, it is impossible not to be impressed by the scale of their vision.

-Later centuries would build Christian churches on top of Roman temples and some of the remains have been spirited away to become part of homes and buildings as history unfolded and the city grew.
+Later centuries would build Christian churches on top of Roman temples.
+They spirited away some of what remained to become part of homes and buildings as history unfolded and the city grew.

-The remnant is a bit of a scramble of Roman, Visigoth and Islamic architecture but as the testimony to the shift in civilization and the contribution of each empire, Tarragona is difficult to beat.
-In fact, UNESCO has declared these ruins a World Heritage Site.
+The remnant is a bit of a scramble of Roman, Visigoth and Islamic architecture.
+Still, as a testimony to the shift in civilization and each empire's contribution, Tarragona is challenging to beat.
+UNESCO has declared these ruins a World Heritage Site.

 Most of the ruins are highly accessible, beautifully presented and well protected.
-It's almost a relief to come to the city and be able to see back over two thousand years of its history spread almost like a table cloth in front of you.
+It's almost a relief to come to the city and see back over two thousand years of its history spread like a table cloth in front of you.

 The Roman Amphitheatre Park